 Noticing very few cars in the parking lot, I headed toward the gym, scanning my brain and checking my watch to figure out whether I had the wrong date and time.
 A janitor pointed me toward the teacher’s lounge in the back, and as I opened the door I felt the word “sucker” smack me in the head.
 The handful of casually dressed women looked quite pleased to have one more victim, er, I mean, volunteer.
 So there I was with the deer-in-the-headlight look – frozen; stuck; a prisoner of the PTO.
 Freaked out about the potential to be asked to head up a gigantic fundraiser, I bailed.
 I felt the best I could do that year was to work in my child’s classroom cutting out construction paper valentines every other Thursday.

-Times have changed – more parents are working and schedules are hectic, but the parent participation seems better than ever.
+Times have changed since then and these days, more parents are working and schedules are hectic, but the parent participation seems better than ever.
 And yes, tons of MEN are helping too.
 The PTO or PTA deals with school-wide activities and as a parent, you’re automatically “in” whether you go to the meetings or not.
-So if you haven’t figured out how to participate yet, don’t be afraid – find your niche, on your own terms.
+So go with it.
+Volunteer before someone assigns something to you.
+Find your niche, on your own terms.